matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 -----------------------
 Override, Underride and Default rules have a list of 'conditions'.
 All conditions must hold true for an event in order for a rule to be applied to an event.
+A rule with no conditions always matches.
 Matrix specifies the following conditions, although if Home Servers wish to support others, they are free to do so:

 event_match
   This is a glob pattern match on a field of the event.
 Parameters: